macmiranda/macmiranda/README.md

-👋 Hi, I’m @macmiranda, a high-achieving generalist with 20+ years of experience managing highly-available distributed systems with focus on security.
+👋 Hi, I’m @macmiranda, a high-achieving generalist with 20+ years of experience designing and managing resilient distributed systems with focus on security.
 In other words, a problem solver in the hyperconverged world.

 👀 Interested in Cloud Engineering, CI/CD Platforms, Threat Research and Blockchain.